-Five Reasons to take a Winter Vacation in North Myrtle Beach
+Five Reasons to Take a Winter Vacation in North Myrtle Beach

-For those ‘in the know,’ a winter beach vacation can be just as wonderful as a summer beach vacation.
-Sunny skies, long stretches of empty beaches, lots of parking—and you can still enjoy many of your favorite summer activities.
 There are so many reasons to make a trip to our shores this winter, but here are five favorites that visitors tell us they love.

 Many North Myrtle Beach golf courses offer inclusive “stay and play” packages with special pricing, too.
-Explore all of our local golf courses to find the right fit for you.
+Explore all our local golf courses to find the right fit for you.